remram44/access-log-to-prometheus-metrics/README.md

 Project status
 --------------

-This software is not ready for production use yet.
-Some metrics are already exported.
+More metrics to come, but this is ready for production use.

 How to use
 ----------